Do you have kittens available?

 NOTE: Due to the increasing costs of food, pet supplies, and veterinary care, the adoption fee is subject to change at our discretion.
 We are committed to fairness in pricing, ensuring that any adjustments reflect our dedication to providing the highest standards of care for our cats and kittens.

-Our adoption package includes:
+Our adoption fee includes:

 - 2 sets of core vaccinations, including rabies.